jcolem11/JCGradientMenu/README.md

 MenuItem *homeItem = [MenuItem alloc] initWithTitle:@"Home" action:^{NSLog(@"Home Pressed");}];
 self.menu.items = @[homeItem];
 ```
+####Misc.
+Properties
+@font:  The font that will be used for the MenuItem's titles.
+@titleColor: The font color of the MenuItem's titles.
+@animationDuration: The duration of the expand animation.

 ###Menu Items
 Each opiton in the menu is represented by a MenuItem.
 A MenuItem has a title, an action that is performed upon pressing it, and a font (optional).
 MenuItems are created like so: